 The heaviest items in your backpack are water, food, and fuel.
-They’re called consumables because you use them up as your trip progresses, as opposed to “base weight” which measures the weight of non-consumable items like a backpack, tent, unworn clothing, a sleeping bag, and other items that you’ll carry your entire hike.
+They’re called consumables because you use them up as your trip progresses, as opposed to “base weight” which measures the weight of non-consumable items like a backpack, tent, unworn clothing, a sleeping bag or quilt, and other items that you’ll carry your entire hike.

-Given the effort that people spend reducing the weight of their base weight by buying lighter weight gear, it’s a wonder that more attention isn’t paid to reducing consumable weight, given that it’s often heavier than all for your other gear combined.
+Given the effort that people spend reducing the weight of their base weight by buying ultralight backpacking gear, it’s a wonder that more attention isn’t paid to reducing consumable weight, given that it’s often heavier than all for your other gear combined.
 If you’re taking a hike where every once counts, shouldn’t every once count?

 - Hand cleanser